Korepi/korepi-docs/src/en/features/esp.md

 author: Schvis
 ---

-## ESP allows the player to track the selected objects from the filter with customizable visual effects.
+## ESP allows the player to track and view the selected objects through other objects from the filter with customizable visual effects.
 > Note: Range, objects, visuals can be all customized.

 ## Example Video: